 Payment is made in advance, either by standing order or childcare vouchers.
-We can accept cash or cheque payments but we do not have credit/debit card facilities.
+We can accept cash payments.

 Does the nursery accept childcare vouchers?

 Yes.
-We are registered with the main childcare voucher providers, however, if your employer uses one we are not registered with, we can register with them.
+We are registered with the main childcare voucher providers and the Government's Tax Free Childcare Scheme.
 We are happy to accept childcare vouchers from both parents, even if they are from different voucher providers.